anicolaspp/akka-persistence-maprdb/README.md

 ### MapR Client

 `akka-persistent-maprdb` plugin uses [OJAI](https://mapr.com/docs/61/MapR-DB/JSON_DB/UsingJavaOJAI.html) and the MapR Client to communicate with the MapR Cluster.
-Make sure you hace configured the MapR Client accordingly.
+Make sure you have configured the MapR Client accordingly.
 In a secured cluster, make sure that the corresponding `mapr ticket` has been created so authentication happens correctly.

 ### How is data storey in MapR-DB?